Another perfect fall day in the Northwest. Sun shining through perfectly colored leaves. A crisp, fresh air without a cloud in the sky.

 There is a lot of speculation about the direction of the dairy industry.
 Is there still a place for the family farm if consolidation is the future?
 For each farm that closes, you almost can’t help that little thought in the back of your mind wondering if they are making the smarter decision.

 The author is a third-generation dairy farmer from Oregon where she farms in partnership with her husband and parents.
-As a mother of two young boys who round out the family-run operation as micro managers, Darleen blogs about the three generations of her family working together at Guernsey Dairy Mama.
+As a mother of three young boys who round out the family-run operation as micro managers, Darleen blogs about the three generations of her family working together at Guernsey Dairy Mama.
 Abiqua Acres Mann's Guernsey Dairy is currently home to 90 registered Guernseys and transitioned to a robotic milking system in 2017.